Gil Shaham, violin

 Gil Shaham

 Gil Shaham is one of the foremost violinists of our time; his flawless technique combined with his inimitable warmth and generosity of spirit has solidified his renown as an American master.
-The Grammy Award-winner, also named Musical America’s “Instrumentalist of the Year,” is sought after throughout the world for concerto appearances with leading orchestras and conductors, and regularly gives recitals and appears with ensembles on the world’s great concert stages and at the most prestigious festivals.
+He is sought after throughout the world for concerto appearances with leading orchestras and conductors, and regularly gives recitals and appears with ensembles on the world’s great concert stages and at the most prestigious festivals.

-Gil Shaham was born in Champaign-Urbana, Illinois, in 1971.
+Shaham was born in Champaign-Urbana, Illinois, in 1971.
 He moved with his parents to Israel, where he began violin studies with Samuel Bernstein of the Rubin Academy of Music at the age of 7, receiving annual scholarships from the America-Israel Cultural Foundation.
 In 1981, he made debuts with the Jerusalem Symphony and the Israel Philharmonic, and the following year, took the first prize in Israel’s Claremont Competition.
-He then became a scholarship student at Juilliard and also studied at Columbia University.
+He then became a scholarship student at The Juilliard School and also studied at Columbia University.

 Gil Shaham was awarded an Avery Fisher Career Grant in 1990, and in 2008 he received the coveted Avery Fisher Prize.
 In 2012, he was named “Instrumentalist of the Year” by Musical America.
 He plays the 1699 “Countess Polignac” Stradivarius and performs on an Antonio Stradivari violin, Cremona c1719, with the assistance of Rare Violins In Consortium, Artists and Benefactors Collaborative.
 He lives in New York City with his wife, violinist Adele Anthony, and their three children.
-His website is gilshaham.com.

 “His virtuosity is breathtaking . . . .”—The Telegraph